xing/recrep/readme.md

 ## Build

-The Jenkins pipelines which use the build are located in the [mobile-releases/crash-reports]([crash-reports](https://source.xing.com/mobile-releases/crash-reports)) repository.
-Since those jobs run on Linux nodes we need to cross compile for Linux.
-There is no automatic deploymentbuild process yet, hence we have to do it by hand:

 [muslrust](https://github.com/clux/muslrust) allows us to build Rust binaries using the [musl](https://www.musl-libc.org) toolchain.

 - muslrust is dockerized, so start Docker